 - Where can I go if I am ill?

 Purdue has a Purdue Student Health Center.
-There are also three hospitals in Lafayette.
+There are also two hospitals in Lafayette.

 - What kind of TV cable is in my room?

 Purdue provides cable TV to each room at no additional charge.
 It includes our own BTV which shows movies and also announcement of campus happenings.
 Access the BTV Movie schedule Online.